 - Lucia Kottgen (MSc student, University of Bonn, GERMANY) - Elemental sulfur in grape juice

-- Pete Tunbridge (MChem student, University of Southampton, GERMANY) - Electrochemistry of beverages using PEDOT electrodes
+- Pete Tunbridge (MChem student, University of Southampton, UK) - Electrochemistry of wine at PEDOT electrodes

 Selected publications and creative works (Research Outputs)